Jason Chin: Early life and career

-The son of a child psychologist and a teacher, Jason Chin grew up in Brookline, Massachusetts, before moving with his parents to a rural area of New Hampshire when he was seven years old.
+The son of a child psychologist and a teacher, Jason Chin grew up in Brookline, Massachusetts, before moving with his parents to Lyme, New Hampshire when he was seven years old.
 As a teenager, he lived in Lyme, New Hampshire, and attended Hanover High School, at which he met famous illustrator Trina Schart Hyman during a presentation at his school.
 After being called by Chin for help with an art project, Hyman became his mentor.

 Chin went to Syracuse University to study illustration, and moved to Brooklyn in 2001.
 While there, he began to work at a bookstore called Books of Wonder, where he was exposed to a great variety of picture books, and fell in love with the idea of working with that medium.
 His job included illustrating books published by the store, with The Silver Sorceress of Oz, published in 2002, being his first work.
 Chin had the idea for his own picture book, Redwoods, in 2007.